inverno-io/inverno-mods/README.md

 It also exposes a pool based Sql Client bean created using the module's configuration that can be used as is to query a RDBMS.

-### inverno-web
+### inverno-web-server

-The Inverno Web module provides advanced features on top of the HTTP server module, including:
+The Inverno Web server module provides advanced features on top of the HTTP server module, including:

 - request routing based on path, path pattern, HTTP method, request and response content negotiation including request and response content type and language of the response.
 - path parameters